Honest Tea Is Being Scrapped by Coca-Cola. Its Founder Has a Plan. - Washingtonian

 Goldman and his former business professor, Barry Nalebuff, cofounded the brand in 1998, offering a less sweet alternative to Snapple and Arizona that was made with organic, fair-trade ingredients.
 Goldman quit his job at a social-investment company and began brewing teas out of his Bethesda home kitchen, pouring samples for Washingtonians outside Metro stops and grocery stores.
 The concept took off, and by 2006 Honest was moving about 1.5 million cases a year.

 So now Goldman is doing something he never thought he would: launching another iced-tea company.
 “If you had told me, even two months ago, that I would be doing interviews about the beverage business again, I probably wouldn’t have believed you,” says Goldman, who is also part of the leadership team for Beyond Meat and PLNT Burger.
 “I thought we were done with that.”
 But after digesting the news and hearing from hordes of Honest fans, he decided to jump in.
-His team at Eat the Change largely consists of people who helped build Honest Tea, and he already had a network of organic-ingredient providers in India, China, and Africa.
+His team at Eat the Change largely consists of people who helped build Honest Tea, and he already had a network of organic-ingredient providers in India, China, and several African countries.

 The new brand is called Just Ice Tea—a name that, not coincidentally, looks similar to “Justice Tea.”
 The naturally sweetened drinks will be produced as part of Eat the Change’s product line.
 Expect bottles to start sliding onto shelves as soon as November—a crazy-fast turnaround time, considering it would usually take 18 months to transform an idea into product “in an aggressive scenario” at Coca-Cola, Goldman says.